 Gabriel Foster, Co-founder and Executive Director

-Gabriel Foster is a black, queer, trans, ‘momma’s boy’ living and loving in New York.
-Prior to making his way to the Eastern Time Zone, he worked in Seattle, WA with the Northwest Network of bisexual, trans, lesbian & gay survivors of abuse helping to create their youth programming.
+Gabriel Foster is a black, queer, trans, ‘momma’s boy’ who’s returned to his home Seattle, WA, most recently from New York.
 From age fifteen to twenty-six he went from a program constituent to program staff in the American Friends Service Committee’s GLBTQ Youth Program.
-Before arriving in New York, he worked at SPARK Reproductive Justice Now with LGBTQ youth of color and allies in Atlanta, GA; the Leeway Foundation, supporting women and trans people creating art and social change in Philadelphia, PA and provided outreach for the Johnathan Lax Fund at the Bread and Roses foundation in Philadelphia, PA.
-Gabriel is also a former staff member of the Sylvia Rivera Law Project.
-Over the next year he hopes to reincorporate art, crafting making, and a whole lot of laughing.
+Gabriel has worked with the Northwest Network of bisexual, trans, lesbian & gay survivors of abuse helping to create their youth programming in Seattle; at SPARK Reproductive Justice Now with LGBTQ youth of color and allies in Atlanta, GA; the Leeway Foundation, supporting women and trans people creating art and social change in Philadelphia, PA and provided outreach for the Johnathan Lax Fund at the Bread and Roses foundation in Philadelphia, PA.
+Gabriel is also a former staff member of the Sylvia Rivera Law Project, a retired disco dancer extraordinaire and lover of memes!

 Marin Watts, Director of Operations and Communications

 Marin is a queer, trans, Filipinx-American multimedia artist who is deeply committed to social justice and moving resources to grassroots trans leadership.
 Over the years, they have been involved with many grassroots media projects, as an artist and media educator.
 He is constantly exploring art and media as a tool for change and can often be found getting messy in his art studio.
 When their not in the office or the studio, he can be found walking his sassy dog somewhere in Brooklyn with their partner and day dreaming of the ocean, mountains, or a long country road.